Goa Weather January Averages, India

 Sunshine Hours & Average Sea Temperature

-Over the course of the month, Goa enjoys an average of 11 hours of sunshine every day, along with an average sea temperature of 27°C. With so many hours of daily sunshine and such warm sea temperatures, January is a great month to spend a day at the beach – but try and avoid being out in direct sunlight between 11am and 3pm when the sun is at its strongest in order to avoid severe sunburn and heatstroke.
+Goa enjoys an average of 11 hours of sunshine every day, along with an average sea temperature of 27°C. With so many hours of daily sunshine and such warm sea temperatures, January is a great month to spend time on the beach.

 Heritage Village Club Goa is a beachfront resort, just a short walk away from Arrossim Beach, a 20-minute drive away from Dabolim Airport and a 15-minute drive away from Margaon Railway Station.
 This is India's first all-inclusive boutique resort and provides accommodation in the form of 24 grande club rooms, 48 design rooms, 23 superior rooms and two suites, all of which come with garden or pool views.
 Each of the rooms features satellite TV and private bathroom with shower.
 Onsite bars and restaurants include Chutney restaurant which serves Goan buffets, Mango Terrace which serves seafood and Goan food for dinner, the newly-opened Restobar Forrest, Casa Rosa pub which serves local alcoholic drinks and a swim-up pool bar open from 11am to 6pm.
 Other onsite services and facilities include swimming pool, children's pool, yoga classes, daily entertainment, games room, tennis courts and Ayurvedic Spa which offers single treatments and 3-, 6- and 12-day treatment packages.